JanCarlosRamirezM/Server-Notes/README.md

-## RESTful API for a Notes application.🔌🔒📑
+## RESTful API for a Notes application. 🔌🔒📑

-🏅In this notes💡 application, the user will be able to organize their personal information through notes files.
+🏅💡 In this notes application, the user will be able to organize their personal information through notes files.
 This means that the user once registered in the application will be able to: add notes, edit them, delete them and see a list of them.

  ## Previous installation on the pc 💻